VerisimilitudeX/MRCNN/README.md

 Run.py --- For training the model and output the predicted values.

-Evalution.py --- For evalution of model performances and including regression and classification performances.
+Evaluation.py --- For evaluation of model performances and including regression and classification performances.

 Motifs.py --- For obtaining the conventional position weight matrices which can be visualized as sequence logos.